Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 #### Logging into the server shell

+If required, you can login into the server shell (bash) by running this:

 ```docker exec -it jobe /bin/bash```

 ###  Allow Jobe server port 4000 access only into Moodle server